HckABz/Currency-Game/README.md

 # Currency-Game
-Slef taught myself learning Python just know the basics so far and just made a small currency game i built with Python3
+Self taught myself learning Python just know the basics so far and just made a small currency game i built with Python3